jonasbergqvist/saas-cms-visual-builder-workshop/README-2-Create-api-client-and-access-token.md

     https://app-ocxcjobe11znb7p003.cms.optimizely.com/_cms/preview2/oauth/token.

+Open tab "Body" and select "raw" and then "JSON"

-Add the following into the text area and change value for "client_id" and "client_secret" to the values you got in the CMS for "API Client".
+Add the following into the text area, where you need to change value for "client_id" and "client_secret" to the values you got in the CMS for "API Client".

       {
         "grant_type": "client_credentials",